Panic Attacks During – Can Pregnancy Hormones Cause Anxiety and Panic Attacks

 Dreamstime 4941667

-When a woman becomes , she experiences a wide variety of changes as her body adapts to now sustaining another life.
+When a woman becomes pregnant, she experiences a wide variety of changes as her body adapts to now sustaining another life.
 Hormone levels will be significantly higher in order to support both the mother and child.
 She may also notice changes in her energy levels, mood, and appearance.

-It’s not uncommon for women to feel fear and worry when they’re expecting.
+It’s not uncommon for to fear and worry when they’re expecting.
 They might be afraid for their unborn child’s wellbeing or worry that they could miscarry if they don’t do everything perfectly.
 Even though these fears are common, they’re usually unfounded.
-Usually, if a happens it’s because something was already wrong and the fetus wasn’t healthy enough to survive.
+Usually, if a miscarriage happens it’s because something was already wrong and the fetus wasn’t healthy enough to survive.

 It’s normal to feel some anxiety during pregnancy.
 Your body is going through a lot of changes, after all.
 But if you find that you’re suddenly experiencing anxiety and panic attacks, you should discuss this with your doctor.
 Severe anxiety and panic can be tough to deal with for nine months.